What is the correct way to trace a session in Oracle

 ROWS

-Total number of rows processed by the SQL statement.
-This total does not include rows processed by subqueries of the SQL statement.
+number of rows processed by the SQL statement.
+This total does not

 Note: Query + Current = Logical Reads (total number of buffers accessed)

 Looking at the above example we can see the SQL statement was executed once and took 93.15 seconds to complete.
 The query performed 535,656 logical reads of which 13,807 were from disk in order to update 0 rows.
 Therefore the query does not look very efficient.
+The following part of the trace file shows the explain plan of the query and any wait events that occurred while running the SQL:

 Misses in library cache during parse: 1